American Youth Soccer: Ron Quinn on What's Right and What's Wrong American Youth Soccer: Ron Quinn on What's Right and What's Wrong

 Soccer is viewed as the sport of choice for young kids.

-In many places across the USA, we have the outstanding soccer facilities.
+In many places across the USA, we have outstanding soccer facilities.

-Technology and the internet provide for greater access to information, and countless individuals are contributing to the growth of the game.
+Technology and the internet provide greater access to information, and countless individuals are contributing to the game’s growth.

 However, the same factors that are right, are the same ones that can be wrong.